shivachandrakante/gsheet_image_generator/README.md

 >>> Ig=Image_generator(Path)
 ```

-<br>After Running the above snippet you will see weather your request has granted or not if granted then it you will be asked to select the Spread Sheet from your `Google Drive`.</br>
+<br>After Running the above snippet you will see weather your request has granted or not, if granted then you will be asked to select the Spread Sheet from your `Google Drive`.</br>
 <br> Select the respective number then the sheet will be Imported to your local computer.</br>

 You can Inspect the Spread Sheet by running the below command after creating an Object for  `Image_generator()` class.